Skip to main content

 What is a gown and do I need to buy one?

-A gown is a piece of academic clothing which denotes your degree status to other members of the University.
-Various characteristics of the gown, such as sleeve detailing and length, will vary depending on your age and academic history.
-A traditional and formal item, gowns are worn to College dinners, chapel, matriculation and graduation; you will always be told in advance when a gown is required.
+A gown is an academic garment that signifies your degree status within the University.
+Its design, including sleeve details and length, varies based on your age and academic background.
+Gowns are worn for formal occasions such as College dinners, matriculation, and graduation.
+You will always receive advance notice when a gown is required.

 Will I need to leave my College room in the holidays?

-No. Postgraduate students, particularly those studying for a PhD, are expected to work throughout the year; therefore postgraduates will not be expected to vacate their rooms for the holidays.
+Postgraduate students, especially those undertaking a PhD, are expected to continue their studies throughout the year.
+As a result, they are not required to vacate their rooms during holiday periods.

 After arriving